GHGSat D [UTIAS]

 The bus is the next evolution to the Gryphon Bus (GNB) technology and provides a foundation for future high-performance nanosatellites from the Space Flight Laboratory (SFL).
 The bus has a primary structure measuring 20 cm by 20 cm by 40 cm and is capable of peak power generation up to 80 W. A minimum of 30 W is available to the payload, which enables the bus to support a dedicated state-of-the-art high speed transmitter.
 The bus is designed with a total mass of 15 kg, 9 kg of which is dedicated to the payload.
 It can be configured for full three-axis control with up to 1 arcmin pointing stability.

-In early 2017, GHGSat Inc. ordered two more satellites of the same design, GHGSat C1 and C2, which will be launched in 2018 and 2019.
+In early 2017, GHGSat Inc. ordered two more satellites of the same design, GHGSat C1 and C2, which will be launched in 2019.
+In November 2020, three more satellites were ordered.

 |Type / Application:||Earth observation|